 The Chief Executive Officer (CEO) is responsible for each headteacher's review and pay progression.
-This is done in partnership with the Chair of Governors of the LGB.
+This is done in partnership with the chair of governors of the LGB.
 They can consult with an external advisor or relevant person on matters relating to the headteacher's performance.
-This review has to take place between 1st September and 31st December.
+This review must take place between 1st September and 31st December.

 Annual pay progression within the range for this post is not automatic.
 Progression (if any) along the headteacher's pay grade will depend upon performance in relation to agreed objectives.
-In addition, the CEO in conjunction with the Chair of Governors reserve the right to award bonus payments where exceptional performance is evident.
+In addition, the CEO in conjunction with the chair of governors reserve the right to award bonus payments where exceptional performance is evident.

-The CEO with the Chair of Governors will consider the number, if any, of points to award.

-The headteacher's pay grade can be changed by the CEO in conjunction with the Chair of Governors at any time to attract or retain a headteacher or when there have been significant changes in the responsibilities of the headteacher.
-The minimum and maximum amounts must be as stated in the 2018 document (STPCD).
+The CEO with the chair of governors will consider the number, if any, of points to award.
+The headteacher's pay grade can be changed by the CEO in conjunction with the chair of governors at any time to attract or retain a headteacher or when there have been significant changes in the responsibilities of the headteacher.
+The minimum and maximum amounts must be as stated in the most recent STPCD document.
 These aforementioned decisions by the CEO will be recommended to the SEBMAT Pay Panel for review and ratification.